Having grown up in Huntsville, Ontario, Rob and Julia feel at home when the horizon is tree lined and dirt or water routes are close at hand.

 Currently, Rob is an organizing member of Almaguin In Motion, the regional squad of social riders and cycling advocates, and organizes the Sprucedale Community Bike Ride, in partnership with the McMurrich/Montieth Recreation committee, as well as organizing and participating in other community events.

-Julia has worked in the environmental field for 13 years, with a focus on native plants, shoreline naturalization, stream monitoring and fish habitat restoration.
+Julia has worked in the environmental field for 15 years, with a focus on native plants, shoreline naturalization, stream monitoring and fish habitat restoration in Ottawa, Haliburton, Georgian Bay and Almaguin Highlands.
 Julia is inspired by the idea of restoration, and that while it is crucial to conserve and protect pristine areas and wild spaces, it is also important to take environmentally degraded areas and make them better, which she incorporates into her gardening practices.
-After managing a non-profit in Georgian Bay, you can now find Julia farming and helping manage MLAT.
+Julia runs the farm, cooks and helps to manage MLAT.
 She operates Sweetfern Consulting on the side, which specializes in native plants and shoreline restoration.
-Julia loves a good laugh, is a certified yoga teacher, and heads out on the local lakes and rivers with her SUP whenever she has a chance.
-Julia is also engaged with the local food community and volunteers with the Muskoka North Good Food Co-opwhenever possible. .
+Julia is a certified Kripalu yoga teacher and feels most comfortable in and on the water.
+Julia is keenly engaged with furthering local and sustainable food and farming efforts.

 When not riding or working in the gardens, we are often exploring the woods and water with our dog, Salo.